A potential system with infinitely many critical periods

 \section{Preliminary lemmas and results}

-The asymptotic expansion of period function near the simple center is well known, See Theorem 4.3 of \cite{CCFD} or Proposition 3.5 of \cite{LYXZ} for instance. \begin{lemma} If $\lambda\in(-1,+\infty)$, the origin $O(0,0)$ of potential system \eqref{SP} is a simple center, period function $T(h)$ can be analytically extended to the origin, the period function and its first order derivation $T^{\prime}(h)$ are stated as follows
+The asymptotic expansion of period function near the simple center is well known, See Theorem 4.3 of \cite{CCFD} or Proposition 3.5 of \cite{LYXZ} for instance. \begin{lemma} If $\lambda\in\,[-1,\lambda_m)$, the origin $O(0,0)$ of potential system \eqref{SP} is a global center, where $\lambda_m=4.603338849)$.